William C. Dabney

 William Cecil Dabney (1894–1963) was an American industrialist and the first soldier from Louisville, Kentucky injured during World War I. Dabney co-founded the Jones-Dabney manufacturer of paints.

 Early life, education, and military service

 Dabney was born to Samuel G. Dabney and Louise Higgins Allen Dabney in Louisville on November 20, 1894.
-After attending public schools in Louisville, Davney completed his high school education at the Morristown School (now Morristown-Beard School) in Morristown, New Jersey.
+After attending public schools in Louisville, Dabney completed his high school education at the Morristown School (now Morristown-Beard School) in Morristown, New Jersey.
 He then studied at the University of Virginia in Charlottesville, Virginia from 1912 to 1913.
 Dabney served as vice president and general manufacturer of the Jenkins Graphite Lubrication Company from 1916 to 1917.

 In 1917, Dabney entered the U.S. army as a lieutenant with the 26th Infantry Regiment of the 1st Infantry Division.
 He served with the American Expeditionary Forces in France.
 During the Battle of Soissons in July 1918, Dabney commanded four successive attacks that helped lead the Allied Forces to victory.
 He received the Distinguished Service Cross for "extraordinary heroism".